cshenton/normal-comparison/README.md

 ## Prior Distributions and Model

-Edward has fewer available distributions that the alternatives.
+Edward has fewer available distributions than the alternatives.
 In particular, there are no Half Normal or Half Cauchy distributions, which are typical priors for a normal scale parameter.
 In addition, there are known issues in edward with [using an inverse gamma distribution](https://discourse.edwardlib.org/t/a-toy-normal-model-failed-klqp-and-why/253/2) when doing variational inference.